 Bosiliack menhir - now part of a hedge

 The ancients also found that there are overground straight energy-leys connecting these vortices.
-Why they do this, we do not know.
-So a sacred site would involve a blind spring or an underground water-line intersection, either of which generates a vortex which, above ground, acts like a pulsing whorl of subtle energy.
+So a sacred site would involve a blind spring or a water-line intersection, either of which generates a vortex which, above ground, acts like a pulsing whorl of subtle energy.

-So there are two major subtle energy orientations involved: more-or-less horizontal fields, lines and spirals, both underground and above ground, and vertical fields moving between the deeper levels in the earth and the heavens above.
+Menhirs create or amplify power points, acting like acupuncture needles in the earth.
+Two subtle energy orientations are involved with menhirs: horizontal fields, in the form of lines and spirals, both underground and above ground, spreading out across the landscape; and vertical fields moving between deeper levels in the earth and the heavens above.

 The Bronze Age

-Megalithic culture extended from Portugal to southern Scandinavia, and Britain was divided into two main zones, western and eastern:
+Megalithic culture extended from Portugal to southern Scandinavia.
+Britain was divided culturally into two main zones, western and eastern:

-- the Atlantic and Irish Sea area of the west and north, for which West Cornwall served as a hub linking the Irish Sea region with Brittany and Spain, and,
+- the Atlantic and Irish Sea area, involving Ireland and the west and north of Britain, for which West Cornwall served as a hub linking the Irish Sea with Brittany and Spain,

-- the east and south of what's now England, connected much more to the heart of mainland Europe.
+- the east and southeast of Britain, connected much more to the heart of mainland Europe.

-Looking at the alignments map of Penwith, its alignments look rather random and chaotic, but there is a system to it.
-It had clear intent and ideas behind it.
-We don't know what bronze age ideas were, but we can see the evidence they left.
-The system was based on existing natural energy centres used in the neolithic, and new ones created and connected with the old ones by alignment and landscape positioning.
+Looking at the alignments map of Penwith, its alignments look random and chaotic but there is a system to it.
+This geomantic system had clear intent and ideas behind it.
+We don't know what those ideas were, but we can see imprints of them in the evidence bronze age people left.
+The system was based on the existing energy centres used in the neolithic, while new ones created and connected with the old ones by using alignment and landscape positioning.
 This was done with menhirs, stone circles and increasing numbers of barrows and cairns.